BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Components.Middleware.TextRecognizer/README.md

 ```

 ### NOTE
-If you do not want to use the middleware or particular middleware, you can simply set the value of ..Enabled to false.
+If you do not want to use the middleware or any particular middleware, you can simply set the value of "Enabled" to false.

 Example : Disable SocialMediaMiddleware

 ```json
 IsSocialMediaEnable : false
 ```